Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions

 \section{Conclusion}

-This paper presents a comprehensive survey of brain signal generation for BCIs, encompassing methodological taxonomies, benchmark evaluations, assessment metrics, and key applications.
-Brain signal generation has emerged as a promising strategy for producing high-quality, high-diversity, and privacy-preserving training data for BCIs.
-Existing approaches are systematically categorized into four classes: knowledge-based, feature-based, model-based, and translation-based generation.
-To enable the fair comparison, we conducted benchmark experiments of representative generation approaches on four BCI paradigms across 11 public datasets.
+This paper presents a comprehensive survey of synthetic data generation for improving BCI model training, encompassing methodological taxonomies, benchmark evaluations, assessment metrics, and key applications.
+Brain signal generation has emerged as a promising strategy for producing diverse and useful training data for BCIs, while its signal realism, physiological plausibility, and privacy risks should be carefully evaluated.
+Existing approaches are systematically categorized into four classes: signal-transformation-based, feature-based, model-based, and translation-based generation.
+To enable fair comparison, we conducted benchmark experiments on representative generation approaches across four BCI paradigms and 11 public datasets, focusing on their downstream utility for BCI decoding.
 Further, we summarized evaluation principles for generated signals from multiple perspectives, including data reliability, signal quality, distribution consistency, decoding performance, and privacy preservation ability.
-By alleviating data scarcity, improving model generalization, and supporting the development of large-scale brain models, synthetic brain signals have the potential to advance the design of more accurate, data-efficient, and privacy-aware BCI systems.
+By alleviating data scarcity, improving model generalization, and supporting the development of large-scale brain models, synthetic brain signals have the potential to advance more accurate, data-efficient, and privacy-aware BCI systems.